91制片厂

 Social Justice and the College Student explores both historical and current influences of students both nationally and globally.

-Social Justice in the Jewish Tradition
+Social Justice and the Jewish Tradition

 This seminar fosters student curiosity and understanding of the mindfulness in the Jewish tradition toward engaging in acts of charity and promoting social justice in the world.